 On the hardware side, we are working on the operation and calibration of the ATLAS Level-1 Calorimeter Trigger (L1Calo), which accounts for a major fraction of the ATLAS trigger menu.
 Our main focus is the operation of the L1Calo trigger through on-call and data taking shifts, and the experimental approaches to cope with high centre-of-mass energies and high instantaneous luminosities in Run II of the LHC.
 Here, we are collaborating closely with our colleagues from the ATLAS particle physics group of the Kirchhoff-Institut für Physik.

 Our KIP ATLAS particle physics sub-group is quite an international bunch, creating an exciting and stimulating research atmosphere!
 Have a look at our group here.

 The DØ experiment

 Besides its current ATLAS activities, in the past our group was involved in precision measurements of the mass of the top quark with the DØ detector in proton-antiproton collisions at a centre-of-mass energy just short of 2 TeV, at the Tevatron Collider of Fermilab.
-Incidentally, the Tevatron's most precise single measurement of the top quark mass was performed by our group in collaboration with other DØ institutions.
+We performed the Tevatron's most precise single measurement of the top quark mass in collaboration with other DØ institutions.
+Even today, there are only two single measurement which achieve a higher precision, using a much larger dataset at the LHC.
 Our measurement has been highlighted as a "Featured in Physics" Synopsis (2014), and as a "News and Views" article in the Nature magazine (Nature, 514, 174 (2014)).
 For more details on the measurement, please refer to the videocast of this measurement in the CERN-EP seminar.